omar-hekal/IUST_PersonReId/README.md

 For detailed annotation rules, refer to the [annotation documentation](https://docs.google.com/document/d/1Upnm1nJ9e8Jn3odAjlbICwgNXtRzPghF7wl5_eQRcdo/edit?usp=sharing).

 ### Demonstration of AI Limitations
-While artificial intelligence models have made significant advancements in detection and tracking tasks, they still face challenges, particularly when processing video data.
-The following video demonstrates the limitations of relying solely on AI for these tasks, highlighting issues such as missed detections and inaccuracies in tracking individuals across frames.
+Despite advancements in artificial intelligence, AI models still struggle with video data, often resulting in missed detections and inaccuracies in tracking individuals.
+The following video illustrates these limitations.

 https://github.com/user-attachments/assets/4cef8880-6f00-43e4-a52d-eb3f8657c31b

-To address these challenges, we employ human annotators to refine the detection and tracking results produced by AI models.
-Their expertise ensures greater accuracy in identifying individuals and correcting errors, thereby enhancing the overall quality of the dataset.
+To overcome these issues, we employ human annotators to improve detection and tracking accuracy, ensuring a higher-quality dataset.

 ### Unique Identifications
 The dataset also includes images of individuals wearing the same clothing at different times.
 For example, one identity was seen in various frames wearing a tent and later in a mantle.